Fayetteville station (Cape Fear and Yadkin Valley Railway)

-Fayetteville Area Transportation Museum
+Fayetteville History Museum

-The building now houses the Fayetteville Area Transportation Museum, with displays about area transportation and local history, including a model train room and a recreated station agent's office.
-The adjacent annex building includes vintage cars, a recreated 1920s gas station, a steam pump engine, exhibits on local law enforcement and fire department, farms life, Fort Bragg and Pope Army Air Field.
+The building now houses the Fayetteville History Museum, with displays about area transportation and local history, including a model train room and a recreated station agent's office.
+The adjacent annex building includes vintage cars; a recreated 1920s gas station; a vintage 1884 Silsby "Steam Pumper" fire engine that was pulled by a horse and used by the Fayetteville Fire Department as late as 1921; and exhibits on local law enforcement, the fire department, farm life, Fort Bragg and Pope Army Air Field.